do-while/contao-ticker/README.md

 **Integration of a ticker line into a web page**

 This module extends the content area in the backend.
-Several tickers can be created, each with several texts.
-The published texts of the ticker The parameters one after the other, whereby the parameters of each ticker can be adapted individually.<br>
+Several tickers can be created and each filled with several texts.
+The published ticker texts are displayed one after the other, whereby the parameters of each ticker can be customised individually.<br>
 A forwarding address can be assigned to each ticker text.
-By clicking on its ticker area the corresponding link is called.
-The ticker can be added as a module to the page layout or used via the content module "Module".
+Clicking on its ticker area calls up the corresponding link.
+The ticker can be added to the page layout as a module or used via the ‘Module’ content element.

 **JQuery must be enabled in the layout**

-For a ticker with event data, the module has its own InsertTags:
+The module has its own insert tags for a ticker with event data:<br>
-(ID is the ID of the ticker)
+(ID is the ID of the news archive in each case)
-* **{{ticker::next_event::ID}}** will be replaced by the date and eventteaser of the next event
+* **{{ticker::next_event::ID}}** is replaced by the date and event teaser of the next event
-* **{{ticker::next_event2::ID}}** will be replaced by date and eventteaser of the 2nd date
+* **{{ticker::next_event2::ID}}** will be replaced by date and event teaser of the 2nd event
-* **{{ticker::next_eventN::ID}}** will be replaced by the date and eventteaser of the second to ninth date (N = 2 to 9)
+* **{{ticker::next_eventN::ID}}** is replaced by the date and event teaser of the 2nd to 9th event (N = 2...9)
-* **{{ticker::next_event_title::ID}}** will be replaced by the date and title of the next event
+* **{{ticker::next_event_title::ID}}** is replaced by the date and title of the next event
-* **{{ticker::next_event_titleN::ID}}** will be replaced by the date and title of the second to ninth date (N = 2 to 9)
+* **{{ticker::next_event_titleN::ID}}** is replaced by the date and title of the 2nd to 9th event (N = 2...9)

 The ticker script is based on project https://github.com/sjaakp/telex